Our Story -

 Eagle Point Irrigation District began it's journey on August 21st, 1915, when the State of Oregon granted the water rights from Big Butte Creek.
 As the story goes, the District wasn't officially established until April 15th, 1919 by Waldemar Hammel, James Spencer, William Perry & Wilbur Jacks.
 These gentleman went on to form a committee among the local land owners and created the district boundaries we have today.

-The Board proceeded to hire engineer Ralph P. Cowgill, graduate of Washington State & Frank Dillard a then recent graduate of University of Oregon.
-These two men mapped out, staked, soil tested the whole district making sure the canal & laterals from Butte Falls to Eagle Point were in tip top shape to carry 100 CFS of water.
+The Board proceeded to hire engineer Ralph P. Cowgill, graduate of Washington State & Frank Dillard a recent graduate of University of Oregon.
+These two men mapped out, staked, & soil tested the whole district, making sure the canal & laterals from Butte Falls to Eagle Point were adequate enough to carry 100 CFS of water.

-To put the plans into action , William Vonderhellen & Ed Dahack were awarded the contract to construct the main canal, laterals , flumes & bridges .
+To put the plans into action , William Vonderhellen & Ed Dahack were awarded the contract to construct the main canal, laterals , flumes & bridges.
 To get these projects completed in a timely manner, the district hired 3 crews of laborers.
-Each crew consisting of around 20 local men.
-The crew had a strict deadline to have the canal and laterals completed by August of 1924.
+Each crew consisting of around 20 local men, with a strict deadline to have the canal and laterals completed by August of 1924.

 On April 29th 1924 water was diverted for the first time from Big Butte Creek .
 The following month, the district sent the first flow of water through the Nichols Gap on May 17th at 9:05 P.M.
 The men were definitely testing the waters, because just 5 days later a land slide occurred , wiping out a large portion of the canal.
 Water was then shut off for the next two weeks repairing major damages. (see images for below)